 Blue Cash Preferred® Card from American Express: Best for groceries

 The Blue Cash Preferred® Card from American Express is superior as a grocery store card based on the fact you earn 6 percent back on up to $6,000 in U.S. supermarket spending each year (then 1 percent), as well as 6 percent on select U.S. streaming services.
 You also earn 3 percent back at U.S. gas stations and on transit and 1 percent back on everything else you buy.
 Earn20% back on Amazon.com purchases on the Card within the first 6 months of Card Membership, up to $200 back.
 Plus, earn $150 back after you spend $3,000 in purchases on the Card within the first 6 months of Card Membership.
-Annual fee: $95 ($0 introductory annual fee for one year).
+Annual fee: $95 ($0 introductory annual fee for the first year).